stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-document.md

 ### U1 - Create Account

+System allows for users to start the signup process by collecting their email, password, full name, and postal code.
+Password strength is used while users receive feedback on password strength as they enter it.
+Finally, user consent is received as their account is created by redirecting them to the systems home page.

 ![use case diagram](/diagrams/usecaseDiagrams/U1%20-%20Create%20Account.svg)

 #### Activity Diagram
 ![Create Account](/diagrams/PBL3ActivityDiagrams/CreateProfile.jpg)

 ### U2 - Administer Account

+System allows for system administrators to create new user accounts and can link these accounts to an email, legal name, and optionally a postal code.
+Administrative users can also assign roles such as "citizen" or "smart city manager."
+Once an account has been administered, a one-time password reset link is send for users to change their password.

 ![use case diagram](/diagrams/usecaseDiagrams/U2%20-%20Administer%20Account.svg)